 I stored my headlamp and a pelican case with personal items in the top compartment inside the ruck for easy access.

 When I zip it up, there is a bit of room to spare, and the laptop compartment at the back is still empty.
 I stored my wind breaker in there.

-According to the official packing list for Goruck Light, these are the required and recommended items.
+According to the official packing list for GORUCK Light, these are the required and recommended items.
 The weight requirement has been updated to officially allow steel plates (ruck plates) to be used as weights as well.
-If you are going to hack your weights in some different ways, check with the event’s cadre (Goruck event leader).
-I posted on the facbook event group before to ask if the way I carry my weight is acceptable.
+If you are going to hack your weights in some different ways, check with the event’s cadre (GORUCK event leader).
+I posted on the facebook event group before to ask if the way I carry my weight is acceptable.

 Some beginner FAQ that I couldn’t find easily online

 - Q: Is it okay to use <insert whatever item> to be my weight for the GORUCK Light/Tought/Heavy?